DataBeaver/trimps-tools/README.txt

 Tools to assist in decision-making for the browser game Trimps (https://trimps.github.io/).

+Copyright © 2018-2019  Mikkosoft Productions
+Licensed under GPLv3.

+## Compiling

-To compile, simply type make.
+To compile the programs, simply type make.
 No additional libraries are required.

+## Spire optimizer

 The spire program can be used for optimizing spire tower defense layouts.
-It utilizes a genetic algorithm to search for the layout with best damage.
-Some of the more important options are:
+It utilizes a genetic algorithm to search for the layout with best damage or income.
+In the simplest form, pass your current layout as a command line argument and the program will try to find a layout that does more damage while not requiring more runestones.
+The behaviour can be further customized with options.
+Some of the more important are:

 -f, --floors
   Set the number of floors in the spire